veugene/fcn_maker/README.md

 The standard model shape follows the following 5 steps.
 1. Preprocessor
-2. Subsampling blocks
+2. Encoder blocks
 3. Bottleneck (across blocks)
-4. Upsampling blocks
+4. Decoder blocks
 5. Postprocessor

 Blocks in the encoder subsample their inputs.
-Blocks in the encoder upsample their outputs.
+Blocks in the decoder upsample their outputs.
 The bottlenecks sits between them, in the center of the network.
 The input to the bottleneck is subsampled while the output from the bottleneck is upsampled.
 See [1] for an example description of this kind of network structure.

 #### Arguments ####